German Shepherd adult standing in black and white on a white background

 Our research on Vet nurses and Technicians

-• The profession wants greater recognition of their role caring for our pets, with more than 80% of Aotearoa and almost three-quarters of Australian Vet professionals surveyed supporting mandatory registration of Vet Nurses.
+• The profession wants greater recognition of vet nurses’ role in caring for our pets, with over 75% of those surveyed calling for mandatory registration to protect and formalist the profession.

-With preventative health at the forefront of discussion vet nurses are having with pet owners, the top four issues discussed were:
+• With preventative health at the forefront of conversations vet nurses are having with pet owners, the top five issues discussed are:

 4. Nutrition